Feeling better and looking younger has A LOT to do with balancing your hormones, and most family doctors can’t tell you how to do it, naturally.

 Growth Hormone – The Repair Hormone

 Is your skin sagging?
 Not sure?
 Take a look at your cheeks, chin, and above your knees.
 A declining growth hormone is probably to blame if you see sagging skin in these areas.
 Since growth hormone drops as we age, you’ll see growth hormone supplements advertised as the way to reverse the signs of aging.
 Why?
 Because growth hormone is essential for skin-cell repair and the prevention of sagging.
 Plasma-Rich Protein treatments (PRP, also known as the Vampire Facial) are an excellent way to treat aging with growth hormone.
-Other ways to increase growth hormone naturally is through exercise, sleep, and healthy nutritional habits.
+Other ways to increase growth hormone naturally are through exercise, sleep, and healthy nutritional habits.
 By failing to exercise, sleep well, and eat a good amount of protein, you are literally accelerating your aging process because you are causing your body to decrease its repair hormone.